 If your Florida road trip experience has only been on I-95, I-75, and the Turnpikes, then you will be surprised (pleasantly, I hope) to learn that there are plenty of opportunities to drive on unpaved roads.

 Plenty of dirt roads can also be found in and near the Everglades.
-For exact locations, see 6 Sensational Miami Scenic Drives for Fun Florida Road Trips.
+For exact locations, see our favorite Miami Scenic Drives.

 Some beaches allow for beach driving.
 Daytona Beach is perhaps most well known car beach in the world and it has 13 miles of drivable beach.